 Decorative lighting is an additional way that creates a particular atmosphere in store.
 It might add to the ambient light, but most notably its main function is visual impact.

-Types of lighting: accent
+Types of retail lighting: accent

 Accent lighting is used in conjunction with ambient lighting to highlight displays.
 The fittings required will depend on your merchandise.
 Mannequin displays will require a wider beam to highlight than a display of jewellery.